radiantlogic-v8/documentation-new/documentation/sys-admin-guide/logs.md

 Changes to entries in certain naming contexts representing certain RadiantOne Universal Directory stores or local persistent cache, are not applicable to logging into change log (e.g. cn=replicationjournal, cn=config…etc.).
 Other naming contexts that represent backend directories (proxy views to these directories) might not require changelog either.
 Therefore, these naming contexts can have this function disabled.
 The list of disabled naming contexts is configured from the Changelog sub-section.
 Uncheck the Changelog box to disable the naming context.

-><span style="color:red">**IMPORTANT NOTE – In most cases, this setting should not be touched.
+>[!warning] In most cases, this setting should not be touched.
 Only naming contexts representing RadiantOne Universal Directory (HDAP) stores, local persistent cache, or proxy views are shown in the list.
-Disabling changelog for certain naming contexts should only be done when advised by Radiant Logic.**
+Disabling changelog for certain naming contexts should only be done when advised by Radiant Logic.

 ### Automatic Backup of Changelog